Château Grand'Grange

-Château Grand' Grange, established in 1842, is a vineyard situated close to Mont Brouilly in Beaujolais, 30km (37.28 miles) north-west of Lyon.
-The vineyard is located on the outskirts of the village Le Perréon - a small French village with 1,422 inhabitants.
-Château Grand'Grange is entitled to use the appellation Beaujolais Villages and Fleurie for its wines.
+Château Grand'Grange, established in 1842, is a vineyard situated close to Mont Brouilly in Beaujolais, 30 km north-west of Lyon, near the village of Le Perréon.
+Château Grand'Grange is entitled to use the appellation Beaujolais Villages and Fleurie.

 History

 The land of the vineyard originally belonged to the Baron in Vaux.
 However, the Baron was beheaded during the French revolution in 1789.
 In 1810, Napoleon ennobled one of his followers as Baron de Vauxonne and he took over possession of the land.
 When the Baron died in 1837, his son Emile inherited the land and in 1842, he built the castle of sturdy granite rocks.

 Several suggestions for names for the vineyard were brought up, but a younger brother had inherited the nearby vineyard, Le Petit Grange (the small barn), and Emile consequently named the vineyard after the 60-metre (196.85 feet) long barn that today houses the entire wine production, Château Grand'Grange (the large barn).
 Presently, the estate is 20 ha, of which 13 ha is vineyard.